msurguy/triangles/README.md

 There are a few things that can be improved to make this tool even better.

 - ~~Add varying depth of the vertices of the triangles~~ (Done as of 4/15/2014)
-- Add more color variation and presets
+- ~~Add more color variation and presets~~ (Done as of 4/25/2014 with the randomizer functionality)
-- Add text overlay and customizer
+- Add text overlay and customizer for text

 If you can do any of these things - feel free to make a pull request!